 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Meerut air is currently 1.6 times above the WHO annual air quality guideline value
+PM2.5 concentration in Meerut is currently 7.8 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 140 US AQI